Gary Peacock: Career

-After being discharged from the Army in 1956, Peacock remained in Germany, playing with Hans Koller, Tony Scott, Bud Shank, Atilla Zoller, and others, before returning to Los Angeles.
+After being discharged from the Army in 1956, Peacock remained in Germany, playing with Hans Koller, Tony Scott, Bud Shank, Attila Zoller, and others, before returning to Los Angeles.
 He recalled: "I had a standing invitation for a scholarship at Westlake College of Music.
 So I went to the school.
 They said, 'Great.
 Unfortunately, the school is closing.'
 So I had to start looking for gigs right away.
 That ended my scholarly education."
 His bass playing at the time was influenced by Paul Chambers, Ray Brown, and Scott LaFaro, whom he befriended.
 He soon established himself as a bass player, participating in sessions with Barney Kessel and Art Pepper, and, in 1962, recording with Don Ellis (Essence), Clare Fischer (First Time Out and Surging Ahead), and Prince Lasha (The Cry!).
 He also married fellow musician Annette Peacock (they later divorced) and began a musical association with pianist Paul Bley, with whom he would go on to record nine albums.

 While in California, Peacock heard the music of Ornette Coleman.
 Initially dismissive, he soon changed his mind: "It challenged that fixed position I had about what jazz improvisation should be and what the rules are.
 It created a pivot for me to embrace a much larger musical universe."
 Peacock reflected on how his thinking began to change:

 I can remember when I was in Los Angeles about 1959 and I noticed that I was playing less time...
 In fact, playing the time became very irritating, it just felt like a straightjacket and I wanted to kind of break through that.
 I simply started listening in myself to what a bass could do and I just began to intentionally play out of time, with some notions, some glimmers of what could be done.
 I noticed that the time could literally be there and I could be playing something that was basically ametric and yet it worked in some way as far as my ears were concerned...
 An interesting question [came up]: What would happen if we didn't play the time but just allowed it to be there.
 Instead of going, 'dingdingding,' just allow it to be there and play something...
 It opened up something for the pianist, it opened up something for the drums.